yuhonghong66/kkulma.github.io/_posts/2018-03-18-Prime-Hints-for-Running-data-project-in-R.md

 ### This script is part of Segmentation project.
 ```

 Naturally, you can update it along the way, but having such description in place from day one will guarantee that whoever has access to your script will instantly know what he/she is looking at.
-Also, if you leave it for later, the chances are that you'll forget to do it altogether and believe me, in X months time when you go back to your code it won't be that clear what were you trying to do.
+Also, if you leave it for later, the chances are that you'll forget to do it altogether and believe me, in X months time when you go back to your code it won't be that clear what were you trying to do here.

 ### **03. Load all necessary packages in the beginning of your script & consider calling functions in a package via `::`.**

-Ok, I know how it is: you load some basic packages to start with, but then the analysis takes you to wondrous and wonderful places that require more specialized libraries.
+Ok, I know how it is: you load some basic packages to start with, but then the analysis takes to wondrous and wonderful places that require more specialized libraries.
 So you install and load them along the way...
 WRONG!
 Whenever you have to load a new package, go back to the beginning of your script and load them there.
 This way whenever you (or someone else) have to run the script again, they will have ALL necessary libraries to run it and won't get stuck somewhere in the middle of the execution because the function they called is not recognized.
 It's coding.
 Small things matter.

 Also, if you don't want to load the whole package just for the sake of using a single function, consider specifying package directly via `::`.
 Use this text cleaning exercise as an example: